 7. Last, but not least, I’d like to throw in a little GEOGRAPHY.
 What?
 With a Matroshka?
 Why yes, some, but not all Matroshkas will have writing on the bottom of the largest Matroshka.
 Often this will be the name of the artist who painted it and the city where it was made.
 Many I see will just have “Made in Russia” written on the bottom.
 If you are lucky enough to have some writing on yours, break out the Atlas and find where it was made.
 No writing?
 Break it out anyways and show your kids where Russia is.
 Many Matroshkas are made in Moscow and Saint Petersburg.
 Can you find those on the map?
 If the writing is in Russian (and you can’t read Russian) feel free to post a picture of it on our Facebook Page and I will tell you what it says!

 No Matroshkas in your house?
-Here are a couple Amazon Affiliate links for a basic set and a paint your own set!
+Here are a couple Amazon Affiliate links.
+Try a paint your own set!

 *** Remember, as with all small toys, use with parent supervision!